Erase

 ![]() |

-This function can switch the erase effect by holding the Ctrl key.
-The erase effect when holding the Ctrl key is as follows:
+This function can switch the erase effect by holding down the Ctrl key.
+The erase effect while holding down the Ctrl key is as follows:

 ![]() |